robcarver17/pysystemtrade/docs/production.md

 ### Withdrawals and deposits of cash or stock

 The method above is neat in that it 'self recovers'; if you don't collect capital for a while it will adjust correctly when restarted.
 However this does mean that if you withdraw cash or securities from your brokerage account, it will look like you've made a loss and your capital will reduce.
 The reverse will happen if you make a deposit.
-This may not bother you (you actually want this to happen and aren't using the account level p&l figures), but if it does you can run the [interactive tool](#interactively-modify-capital-values) and select 'Adjust account value for withdrawal or deposit'.
+This may not bother you (you actually want this to happen and aren't using the account level P&L figures), but if it does you can run the [interactive tool](#interactively-modify-capital-values) and select 'Adjust account value for withdrawal or deposit'.
 Make sure you are using the base currency of the account.

 If you forget to do this, you should select 'Delete values of capital since time T' in the interactive tool.
 You can then delete the erroneous rows of capital, account for the withdrawal, and finally 'Update capital from IB account value' to make sure it has worked properly.

-If you want the p&l to be correct, but do want your capital to reduce (increase), then you should use option 'Modify any/all values' after accounting for the withdrawal.
+If you want the P&L to be correct, but do want your capital to reduce (increase), then you should use option 'Modify any/all values' after accounting for the withdrawal.
 Decrease (increase) the total capital figure accordingly.
 If you are using half compounding you also need to increase the maximum capital figure if it is lower than the new total capital figure.

 ### Change in capital methodology or capital base